phetsims/phet-info/conduct/communication-guidelines.md

 ## Strategies
 ### Outside reader
 These are public forums.
-A simple heuristic to apply is if an outside person were reading comments with no knowledge of the participants, would they view the exchange as respectful and collaborative
+A simple heuristic to apply is if an outside person were reading comments with no knowledge of the participants, would they view the exchange as respectful and collaborative?

 ### Offering solutions
 When pointing out issues/critiques, offering potential solutions adds a more collaborative nature to discussion.
 There will of course be times where another solution is not obvious.
 In such cases it is best to say something like "this approach seems problematic for these reasons...but I don't have a solution to offer currently"